 This course examines the major family systems theories, their assessment techniques, and associated therapies.
 Emphasis is placed on the features of a functional and dysfunctional family system.
 Separated/divorced, substance abusing, sexually abusing, and violent family systems and their dynamics are studied in detail.
-Prerequisite: PY 100 or ED 115.
 Typically offered fall semester.
 Three credits.